krakend/krakend-documentation/backends/_index.md

 When a KrakenD endpoint is hit, the engine requests **all defined backends in parallel** (unless a [sequential proxy](/docs/endpoints/sequential-proxy/) is used) and the content [merged and aggregated](/docs/endpoints/response-manipulation/#aggregation-and-merging) (unless you just proxy using the [`no-op` encoding](/docs/endpoints/no-op/)).
 The returned content is parsed according to its `encoding` or in some cases its `extra_config` configuration.

+{{< note title="Returned status codes and headers" type="info" >}}
+Because KrakenD is not a reverse proxy, the status code and headers returned depends on factors like the type of encoding and the configuration you have chosen.
+See [Status Codes](/docs/endpoints/status-codes/) and (Returning the backend headers and errors)[/docs/backends/detailed-errors/] for more details.
+{{< /note >}}

 ## Backend/Upstream configuration
 Inside the `backend` array, you need to create an object for each upstream service used by its declaring endpoint.
 The combination of `host` + `url_pattern`set the full URL that KrakenD will use to fetch your upstream services.
 Most of the backends will require a simple configuration like:
 ```json